Configuring High Availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On Cluster

 Use the folling information to test a failure of the node that is running the ASCS instance.

-Test2 - Description
+Test 2 - Description

 Simulate a crash of the node where the ASCS instance is running.

-Test2 - Prerequisites
+Test 2 - Prerequisites

-• A functional two-node RHEL HA Add-On cluster for SAP ENSA2.
+- A functional two-node RHEL HA Add-On cluster for SAP ENSA2.

-• Both cluster nodes are active.
+- Both cluster nodes are active.

-• Cluster is started on NODE1 and NODE2.
+- Cluster is started on NODE1 and NODE2.

-• Resource group ${sid}_ascs${ASCS_nr}_group is active on NODE2.
+- Resource group ${sid}_ascs${ASCS_INSTNO}_group is active on NODE2.

-• Resource group ${sid}_ers${ERS_nr}_group is active on NODE1.
+on NODE2. - Resource group ${sid}_ers${ERS_INSTNO}_group is active on NODE1.

-• Check SAP instance processes:
+- Check SAP instance processes:

-• ASCS instance is running on NODE2.
+- ASCS instance is running on NODE2.

-• ERS instance is running on NODE1.
+- ERS instance is running on NODE1.

-Test2 - Test procedure
+Test 2 - Test procedure

-Crash primary on NODE2 by sending a fast-restart system request.
+Crash NODE2 by sending a fast-restart

 On NODE2, run the following command.